opendr-eu/opendr/projects/opendr_ws/README.md

 #### Node documentation
 You can also take a look at the list of tools [below](#structure) and click on the links to navigate directly to documentation for specific nodes with instructions on how to run and modify them.

+**For first time users we suggest reading the introductory sections (prerequisites and notes) first.**

 ## Structure